-- Any immediate actions necessary for continued safe operation (e.g., to restore compliance with a technical specification (TS) or remove a threat to personnel safety). - Any immediate repairs necessary for continued power production (e.g., replacing a damaged main transformer). - Any issues for which the safety impact cannot be directly assessed using PRA (e.g., fuel changes, changes to emergency planning programs, or changes to security). - Changes to the TSs.
+- Any immediate actions necessary for continued safe operation (e.g., to restore compliance with a technical specification (TS) or remove a threat to personnel safety). - Any immediate repairs necessary for continued power production (e.g., replacing a damaged main transformer). - Any issues for which the safety impact cannot be directly assessed using PRA (e.g., fuel changes, changes to emergency planning programs, or changes to security).

-3. EXEMPTIONS: LIC-103 REVISION 2 BASIC REQUIREMENTS.
+3. EXEMPTIONS: LIC-103 BASIC REQUIREMENTS.
 REPLACEMENTS.
 OR SUPPLEMENTS

 3.1.
-Work Planning (Supplement to LIC-103, Revision 2, Basic Requirement 4.1, "Exemption Processing")
+Work Planning (Supplement to LIC-103, Basic Requirement 4.1, "Exemption Processing")

-When a Division of Operating Reactor Licensing (DORL) project manager (PM) receives the RIPE exemption request from a licensee, the PM will initiate a new project in the reactor program system (RPS).
-The PM should title the project as "[Plant Name] - [RIPE] Part XX Exemption."
+When a Division of Operating Reactor Licensing (DORL) project manager (PM) receives the RIPE exemption request from a licensee, the PM should initiate a new project in the reactor program system (RPS).
+The PM should title the project as "[Plant Name] - RIPE Part XX Exemption."

-A RIPE submittal is limited to issues for which the safety impact associated with an issue addressed by an exemption request can be modeled directly or with surrogates using PRA.
-The licensee's streamlined exemption technical justification is a risk-related justification that leverages previous NRC evaluations and approvals regarding the plant's adoption of 10 CFR 50.69 IDP or equivalent, and TSTF-505 or TSTF-425 license amendments.
-Therefore, one of DRA's PRA branches will be assigned to review a RIPE exemption request and will be the lead branch providing an evaluation input.
-The DORL PM should also assign other technical and environmental branches depending on the subject matter of the request, but those branches will be assigned initially as concurrence only on the acceptance review to determine if there is no technical objection in applying the RIPE process.
+A RIPE exemption submittal is limited to issues for which the safety impact associated with an issue addressed by an exemption request can be modeled directly or with surrogates using PRA to show that there is no or a minimal impact on safety.
+The licensee's streamlined exemption technical justification is a risk-related justification that leverages previous NRC evaluations and approvals regarding the plant's adoption of a 10 CFR 50.69 IDP or equivalent, and TSTF-505 or TSTF-425 license amendments.
+Therefore, one of DRA's PRA branches will be assigned to review a RIPE exemption request and will provide an evaluation input.
+The DORL PM should also assign other technical and environmental branches depending on the subject matter of the request; those branches will be assigned initially to determine if there is no technical objection in applying the RIPE process.
 No technical objection means that the technical branch has no objection to applying RIPE for the request without additional review in the branch's respective technical area.
 This review entails reviewing the request to ensure that the concerns related to the branch's technical area have been considered by the IDP.
 Any technical objections identified by the branch must be supported by a sound regulatory basis that challenges the safety impact characterization.